lbryio/lbry.com/content/news/175-austen.md

+---
+author: samuel-lbryian
+title: 'A is for Austen'
+date: '2018-06-25 17:00:00'
+cover: 'NEED COVER'
+---

 # Introduction to LBRY Austen 1

-Each LBRY app redesign will be named alphabetically after writers who’ve put work into the LiBraRY of classics and will have a post (like this one) discussing two things:
+Each LBRY app redesign[IS THIS TRUE? or MAJOR/MINOR VERSION?] will be named alphabetically after writers who’ve put work into the LiBraRY of classics and will have a post (like this one) discussing two things:

 1. LBRY’s connection of the writer "A Is For Austen, B Is For B___, etc."